First Look at the New Pentax K-1

 1080p movies can be recorded easily, by switching the bezel lever at the bottom of the SMART DIAL.

 The controls at the rear of the camera will be familiar to existing Pentax users.
-The multi key also doubles as short cut controls for white balance, drive modes and more.
+The multi-key also doubles as shortcut controls for white balance, drive modes and more.
 Live view, AF modes, metering patterns and exposure lock are also easy to find on the back of the K-1.
-Pentax have also incorporated some user control to the side of the SLR, here you can access AF modes and camera RAW settings.
+Pentax has also incorporated some user control to the side of the SLR, here you can access AF modes and camera RAW settings.

 The Pentax K-1 uses their common D-Li90 lithium battery, allowing around 760 images to be recorded before needing a charge.
 There are DUAL SD slots with multiple settings for sequential or simultaneous recording and a RAW versus JPEG ability.
-Like you would expect with a pro-spec SLR, there is no onboard flash, but of course the in-built hot-shoe connects to the existing Pentax flash line-up.
+As you would expect with a pro-spec SLR, there is no onboard flash, but of course, the in-built hot-shoe connects to the existing Pentax flash line-up.

 The K-1 is, as you would now expect from Pentax, fully weatherproofed, dust-proof and -10 degree cold resistant.
 So shooting in harsh environments should not be an issue for any photographer.
 All in all, the handling of this camera and the total feel of quality engineering is very impressive.
 It certainly feels like a product that is built to be hammered.